girishg4t/go-grpc-graphql/file_upload_script/README.md

 Note:
 1) The SSH connection need to be established to trasfer the files
-2) The variable `dir` need to be set to transfer the file from
+2) The variable `from_dir` need to be set to transfer the file from correct folder